-\end{widetext} where the last integral is only a function of $Q^2$.
+\end{widetext} where the last integral is a function of $Q^2$ only.

 Having discussed the results for all divergent master integrals used in this work, we turn our attention to non-divergent functions.
-First, we enumerate the analytical expressions of the IR-finite three- and four-point functions $I^\pm$ and $Z^\pm$ that appear in the TPE results.
+First, we enumerate the analytical expressions of the IR-finite three- and four-point functions $I^\pm$ and $Z^\pm$ which appear in the TPE results.
 These integrals, which contain one heavy baryon propagator each, are conveniently evaluated using Zupan's method~\cite{zupan:2002}.
-Again, for the sake of convenience, it is useful to split each of these integrals into LO and NLO parts: \begin{widetext}
+Again, for the sake of convenience and readability, it is useful to split each of these integrals into their respective LO and NLO parts: \begin{widetext}

 where we note that the LO parts of $I^+$ and $Z^+$ differ from the LO parts of $I^-$ and $Z^-$, namely,